EDF's Testing recommendations for perchlorate

 Perchlorate enters the food supply through environmental contamination primarily resulting from use of hypochlorite bleach and contaminated drinking water.
 Perchlorate is a contaminant of hypochlorite bleach solution that with time decomposes to chlorate and perchlorate.
 Bleach is used as a common disinfectant for drinking water, to clean food contact materials including processing equipment and containers, and to peel and wash vegetables.
 A second route for contamination is through food contact materials, primarily from dry-food plastic packaging.

 Is perchlorate still intentionally used in food contact materials?

 Yes.
 FDA allows perchlorate to be used in plastic food contact materials such as bulk packaging and food handling equipment for dry food – like cereal, flour, spices, and many other additives – to reduce the buildup of static charges.
 There could be up to 12,000 part per million (ppm) of perchlorate added to the final plastic article.

-The manufacturer of the perchlorate-containing polymer showed that the chemical migrates out of the plastic material even in a static laboratory setting that does not resemble the real-life uses and grossly underestimates potential migration from common uses.
+The manufacturer of a perchlorate-containing polymer used in food contact applications showed that the chemical migrates out of the plastic material even in a static laboratory setting that does not resemble the real-life uses and grossly underestimates potential migration from common uses.
 Since perchlorate is added to prevent buildup of static charge when dry food or ingredients move rapidly in contact with plastic, the migration, and thus food contamination, is expected to be much greater than anticipated.